kschan0214/sepia.documentation/docs/method/qsm/LPCNN.rst

 .. image:: ../images/qsm/LPCNN_setup.png

 .. warning::
-    The support this method is still in an early stage and only tested on a Linux machine.
+    The support of this method is still in an early stage and only tested on a Linux machine.

 LP-CNN panel
 ------------